 If you don't have access to fresh herbs, I've added dry substitutions to the recipe for you.

-If you don't want to use herbs, you can make a simplified version of this hash with 5 basic ingredients:
+If you don't want to use herbs, you can make a simplified version of this hash with five essential ingredients:

 - Corned Beef